Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 ![Alt text](assets/screenshot_21.PNG?raw=true)

 ## "Blown" Engines
 It can sometimes happen that an engine "explodes" or disappears off the screen.
-This means that the simulation has reached an unsolvable state from which the simulator cannot recover.
+This means that the simulator has reached an unsolvable state from which it cannot recover.
 This *shouldn't* happen under normal conditions but can happen if you lower the simulation frequency too much or try to run a physically impossible engine.

 There is no way to bring the engine back after it "explodes" in this way.
-The best option is to press the "Reload" button in top left corner which will reset the engine and the simulation.
+The best option is to press the "Reload" button in top left corner or pressing the `enter` key which will reset the engine and the simulation.

 ![Alt text](assets/screenshot_22.PNG?raw=true)